DOOM-SQUAD/khan.js/README.md

 duration of the animation) and `Khan.Loop` which executes a given amount of frames over and over.

+## Contributing
+1. Fork the Repo
+2. Install everything with `npm install`
+3. Run `grunt test` to run the test suite
+4. Make a new branch, test, pull request, you know the drill

 ## Contributors

 [Stephen Prater](https://github.com/stephenprater)